 Enontekiö is a scenic tourist municipality in Fell Lapland on the border between Finland, Norway, and Sweden.
-In addition to the nature and lanscapes, internationality is a big strength.
+In addition to nature and landscapes, internationality is a big strength in business.

-Enontekiö is located in northwestern Finland and has a 450 km-long common border with Sweden and Norway.
+Enontekiö is located in northwestern Finland and has a 450 kilometre-long common border with Sweden and Norway.
 National road E8 runs through the municipality, leading all the way to the Norwegian coast.
-The Arctic airport in the municipality is a strength and it serves a lot of wintertime charter traffic in particular, and there are also nearby airports in Kittilä, Kiruna, and Tromsø, just over an hour’s drive away.
+The Arctic airport in the municipality is a strength and it serves a lot of wintertime charter traffic in particular.
+Airports in Kittilä, Kiruna, and Tromsø also support accessibility.

-Tourism is Enontekiö’s leading industry, having grown and offering new opportunities.
+Tourism is Enontekiö’s leading industry, having grown and offering new opportunities for business and investment.
 Unlike many municipalities in Lapland, summer tourism in Enontekiö is currently even bigger than winter tourism.
 There’s a great market opening for year-round tourism.